ILIAS-eLearning/ILIAS/docs/configuration/secure.md

 ### Serve security related Headers

 To improve the security of your ILIAS users you SHOULD set the following Headers:
-(this is experience based configuration set of headers, may this can differ to your configuration/ usage scenario)
+(this is an experience based configuration set of headers, this may differ from your configuration/usage scenario)

 ```